Girls in Tears

 Girls in Tears is a 2002 young adult novel, written by Dame Jacqueline Wilson and illustrated by Nick Sharratt.
 It is the fourth installment in Wilson's Girls series and a direct sequel to Girls Out Late (1999).
 The plot revolves around Ellie and her two friends, Magda and Nadine, with all three of them going through personal emotional struggles.
 The novel received positive reviews and won the 2003 National Book Awards Children's Book of the Year.
 In 2024, it was announced that a sequel, Think Again, would be released later that year.

 Background

 Girls in Tears was published in 2002 by Doubleday, written by Dame Jacqueline Wilson and illustrated by Nick Sharratt.
 It is the fourth book in Wilson's "Girls" series, following Girls in Love (1997), Girls Under Pressure (1998) and Girls out Late (1999).
-The series were adapted into a TV show, Girls in Love, which ran from 2003 to 2005.
+The series were intended for an older audience than the majority of Wilson's works, such as The Story of Tracy Beaker.
+The series were later adapted into a TV show, Girls in Love, which ran from 2003 to 2005.
 Girls in Tears was originally the last book in the series, but it was announced in March 2024 that Wilson would publish a sequel to the series, titled Think Again.